Lektricke/Time_hack_device/README.md

 Theory and background story:

 David Eagleman is one of my favorite author writing about his endeavours with studying brain.
-Besides his great books which i recommend to read for everyone, you can some of his explanations on the web, as video lectures and talk.
+Besides his great books which i recommend to read for everyone, you can see some of his explanations on the web, as video lectures and talks.
 In one of those talks, he sumarises how they studied the time perception in brain.
 Unfortunatelly, i could not find the lecture i saw, instead i found that Michael from V-sauce made short digest.
 At about 4:38 You can wath this here: https://www. youtube. com/watch?v=BTOODPf-iuc